babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 share_text: "On Consuming (and Publishing) ES2015+ Packages"
 ---

+For those of us that need to support older browsers, we run a compiler like Babel over application code.
+But that's not all of the code that we ship to browsers, there's also the code in our `node_modules`.

-How can we make compiling our dependencies not just possible, but normal?
+Can we make compiling our dependencies not just possible, but normal?

 <!--truncate-->